 Photographs – The Glovemaker

-(Two photos are in the public domain and are curtesy of the U.S. National Park Service.)
+(Two photos are in the public domain and are courtesy of the U.S. National Park Service.)

 An Orchard in the Snow.
 Notice the irrigation ditch.
 In my mind’s eye, this is Deborah and Samuel’s land.